-You have the right to be accompanied and supported at a formal hearing by a trade union representative or work colleague (companion).
+The employee has the right to be accompanied and supported at a formal hearing by a trade union representative or work colleague (companion).

-You should provide the name of your representative within 2 working days of the hearing.
-Where the chosen companion is unavailable on the day scheduled for the hearing, you may request that the hearing be rescheduled to an alternative time that is reasonable and within 5 working days of the scheduled date.
+The employee should provide the name of their representative within 2 working days of the hearing.
+Where the chosen companion is unavailable on the day scheduled for the hearing, the employee may request that the hearing be rescheduled to an alternative time that is reasonable and within 5 working days of the scheduled date.

-If the representative remains unavailable, you may be asked to choose another representative.

-During the hearing the companion/representative may address the hearing to put your case and confer with you however they may not answer questions on your behalf or address the hearing if you indicate you do not wish this.
+If the representative remains unavailable, the employee may be asked to choose another representative.
+During the hearing the companion/representative may address the hearing to put the employee's case and confer with the employee however they may not answer questions on the employee's behalf or address the hearing if the employee indicates they do not wish this.